weekend-warrior-uhm/weekend-warrior-uhm.github.io/index.md

 Second, go to [[https://github.com/weekend-warrior-uhm/weekend-warrior-code](https://github.com/weekend-warrior-uhm/weekend-warrior-code)](https://github.com/weekend-warrior-uhm/weekend-warrior-code), and download the code.
 Create a new repository using the source code installed on your system.

-Third, cd into the directory of your local copy of the repo, and install third party libraries with:
+Third, cd into the directory of your local copy of the repo, and install third-party libraries with:

 ```